cachedjdk/cjdk/docs/example-run-jar.md

     )
 ```

-CheckStyle has pointed out that our example code is missing documentation
+Checkstyle has pointed out that our example code is missing documentation
 comments and does not conform to the indentation rules defined in
-`google_checks.xml` (which is included in the CheckStyle Jar).
+`google_checks.xml` (which is included in the Checkstyle Jar).